chawins/adv-part-model/README.md

 - Download and prepare the datasets according to the instructions above.
 - Run scripts to prepare the datasets for our classification task: `sh scripts/prepare_data.sh`.
-- Download weight files from [https://anonfiles.com/1aiaP056y6](https://anonfiles.com/1aiaP056y6).
+- Download weight files from this [link](https://anonfiles.com/1aiaP056y6).

 ### Model Naming